hashicorp/terraform-provider-google/website/docs/r/compute_router_interface.html.markdown

   be created.
 Only one of `vpn_tunnel` and `interconnect_attachment` can be specified.

+* `redundant_interface` - (Optional) The name of the interface that is redundant to this interface.
+Changing this forces a new interface to be created.

 * `project` - (Optional) The ID of the project in which this interface's router belongs.
 If it is not provided, the provider project is used.
 Changing this forces a new interface to be created.